 My Nonprofit Reviews

-Review for Christian Alliance For Indian Child Welfare, Ronan, MT, USA
+Review for Christian Alliance For Indian Child Welfare, Hillsboro, ND, USA

 My husband, 100% Minnesota Chippewa, was always afraid that if something happened to us, our kids would be forced to live on the reservation or with dysfunctional relatives.
 Having grown up on the res, not even speaking English until he was 5-yrs-old and had started school, and coming from a very large, extended family, he knew what things were really like.
 The first time he brought me to the res was for the funeral of his 2-yr-old niece who was beaten to death by her parent.